asuh/front-end-macos/readme.md

 Another update I prefer is to show all filename extensions in Finder.

 **Finder > Preferences > Advanced > Show all filename extensions**

+### System Path

+One very important part of using Terminal in my workflow is being able to quickly type commands that run services.
+Sometimes, you might install something and it is still not available in the Terminal.

+    echo $PATH

+Running this command will return a long string, separated by `:`, of various paths to services you can reference using line commands.
+If you install one of the services like Node and typing `npm` doesn't work, for example, use the above command to check to make sure you see a reference to the path to Node.

 ## Projects Directory